ericoporto/ags-manual-wiki/acintro9.md

 	is prompted to select a dialog option; when a popup GUI is displayed, and so forth.
-* **Mode 7 (Wait)** - this cursor is shown whenever the player cannot interact with the game world (ie. during a cutscene).
+* **Mode 7 (Wait)** - this cursor is shown whenever the player cannot interact with the game world (i.e. during a cutscene).
 It is automatically shown during blocking script functions.

 All the other cursors are 'normal' cursors, in that you can use them